20 Examples of Common Sales Objections & Responses (2024)

 If you’re in B2B sales, you’ve definitely come across the sales term BANT.

-BANT stands for Budget, Authority, Need and Timing.
-It's also how reps remember the 4 most common types of sales objections that are repeated time and time again.
+BANT stands for Budget, Authority, Need, and Timing.
+It’s also how reps remember the four most common types of sales objections that are repeated time and time again.

-Here’s a quick breakdown of what you might hear when you come across these types of sales objections:
+Here’s a quick breakdown of what you might hear when you come across these types of objections in sales:

 Lack of budget